clin045/cellsociety/doc/INHERITANCE_REVIEW_asq3_bzk2.md

 ===
 1. Come up with at least five use cases for your part (most likely these will be useful for both teams).
     * The user will input a local XML file and the GUI will call the XML parser, which will check it for validity and return an error if it is not valid
-    * The user will be able to press pause and the GUI will interact with CellManager to pause the simulation
+    * The user will be able to press pause and the GUI will interact with model.CellManager to pause the simulation
-    * The user will be able to press play and the GUI will interact with CellManager to resume the simulation after it has been paused
+    * The user will be able to press play and the GUI will interact with model.CellManager to resume the simulation after it has been paused
-    * The user will be able to press the next frame button after the game has been paused and the GUI will interact with the CellManager to move on to the next frame but keep the simulation pused
+    * The user will be able to press the next frame button after the game has been paused and the GUI will interact with the model.CellManager to move on to the next frame but keep the simulation pused
-    * The user will be able to press the reset button and this will interact with the CellManager to restart the simulation
+    * The user will be able to press the reset button and this will interact with the model.CellManager to restart the simulation
 2. What feature/design problem are you most excited to work on?
     * I am excited to use CSS to style the GUI.
 I have worked with CSS in the past for webpages and would like to use it to create an aesthetically pleasing GUI, and my familiarity with CSS will certainly help.
 3. What feature/design problem are you most worried about working on?